South-Paw/warframe-item-list/README.md

 Because I couldn't find a near complete list of all Warframe items that contributed specifically to player mastery rank... so I originally spent 2 evenings cataloguing the [Warframe Wiki](http://warframe.wikia.com/wiki/Weapons) item mastery lists and making some objects up that would be easy to reuse in a Javascript app.

-A fair few commits later, this project uses an updater script which fetches the latest content from the `http://content.warframe.com/MobileExport` endpoints and transforms it into this mastery rank list.
-This is the same endpoints/urls that the [Warframe Mobile app](https://play.google.com/store/apps/details?id=com.digitalextremes.warframenexus) uses to get the current game data - so assuming the endpoints/urls are left as-is, this repo will remain reasonably up to date.
+A fair few commits later, this project now uses an updater script which fetches the latest content from the `http://content.warframe.com/MobileExport` endpoints and transforms it into this mastery rank list.
+This is the same endpoints/urls that the [Warframe Mobile app](https://play.google.com/store/apps/details?id=com.digitalextremes.warframenexus) uses to get the current game data - so assuming those endpoints/urls are left as-is, this repo will remain reasonably up to date.

 Please note that the endpoints are NOT publicly documented by Digital Extremes (so they could disappear or change at any time) and they do not provide information such a weapon categories.
-Because of this, we maintain the categories manually in this repo and there may be mistakes and/or inaccuracies with our data or the endpoint/urls.
+Because of this, we maintain the categories with the help of user maintained information on the wiki.
+As a consequence, there may be mistakes and/or inaccuracies with our data or the endpoint/urls.

 If you come across any missing items, problems or mistakes - please let us know by [creating an issue](https://github.com/South-Paw/warframe-item-list/issues/new) or even [fixing it yourself](https://github.com/South-Paw/warframe-item-list/pulls) with a pull-request.
 See contributing section for more info.